figiel/hosts/README.md

 Allow user-defined hosts entries.

-`hosts` is a `LD_PRELOAD` library that overrides the fetching of hostnames in applications with functionality that fetches these entries from a user-defined hosts file instead of `/etc/hosts`.
+`hosts` is a `LD_PRELOAD` library that overrides the fetching of hostnames in applications. `hosts` transforms hostnames using a user-defined hosts file before doing the actual lookup.

+This allows using your own `hosts` file on top of your system `/etc/hosts` file.

-By default `hosts` fetches hosts entries from `~/.hosts`, but `HOSTS_FILE` can be used to specify a different file as well.
+By default `hosts` fetches hosts entries from the home directory (`~/.hosts`).
+This can be overridden using an environment variable (`HOSTS_FILE`) to specify a different file.

 ## Build